-This post was written by my wife, Kimm.
+This post was written by Dave Harvey’s wife, Kim.

 If you’re reading this, chances are, you’ve already had “the conversation”.
 You know, the one where he casually attempts to bring up the mind-numbing news of his nudge from God.
 Or, maybe he just cooly threw out an “idea-in passing” that he’s been praying about, and asked if you think he might be called to ministry.
 I don’t care how prepared you are, but that question tends to make a wife feel like she’s suddenly stuck in a flight simulator, unable to find a place to land her brain.